Eliminate sailing anarchy by following these simple steps to perfect sailing etiquette.

 Never fear – we’re here to help.

-If you’re an experienced sailor, you’re probably well aware of the rules of the sea, but if you’re a sailing rookie there are some important things you need to know before departing on an incredible holiday sailing around the Mediterranean.
+If you’re an experienced sailor, you’re probably well aware of the rules of the sea, but if you’re a sailing rookie there are some important things you need to know before departing on an incredible yacht charter in the Mediterranean.

 And while common sense is usually a safe method to follow, there are also many unwritten rules of the sea that you’ll need to know about.

-Here’s our list of the top rules to follow for perfect sailing etiquette.
+Top rules to follow for perfect sailing etiquette

 On the Water